locateganesh/javascript/README.md

 # Javascript shopping cart

-This is practice of class based javascript usig Object oriented concept.
+This is a practice of class-based javascript using Object oriented concepts.

-Benefit of writing object oriented programming could save memory and work efficiently.
+The benefit of writing object-oriented programming could save memory and work efficiently.